COMCAST FIBER-OPTIC PROJECT TO SERVE THE TOWN OF GYPSUM

 *NOTE: all other areas involve underground construction

-- More of the residential areas of Gypsum Estates, Mountain Glen, and Red Table Apartments are now blue on the map for network connection work.
+- The area surrounding the Gypsum Recreation Center is now BLUE on the map for network connection work.

 DETAILED CONSTRUCTION OVERVIEW